sportsclimbs/sportclimbs-2/content/peak/water-cum-jolly/central-buttress/wcj-central-buttress-3.md

 An absolute classic taking a reasonable lower wall to a very extending move from an undercut to a huge jug.
 The upper wall is superb.
 Recleaned, belay upgraded and new peg added.

 **32. Aliens E6 6c**
 A right-hand variant to The Alien exiting right and up before its crux.
-Seems to share ground with the next route
+Seems to share ground with the next route.

+**White Aliens 7b *&starf;***
+Start up *White Fright* and finish up the rib of *Aliens*.
+9 BRs.
+The route has been bolted to allow *Aliens* to be climbed in it's original form (ie with trad gear).
+Also known as *Aliens Direct Start*.

+**White Fright Direct Start (7b) *&starf;&starf;***
+This starts 5 metres right of *The Alien*.
+Climb the wall right of a flake to a roof.
+Above the roof step left and go up to a small roof.
+Make a long reach then step right and climb the wall above using sidepulls.
+Sustained.
+9 BRs.

 **33. White Fright E6 6b *★***
 A bit of an enigma, crossing the lower overhang leftwards and tackling the headwall via an undercling and shallow groove complete with pegs.

+**Knock and Run (7c+) *&starf;&starf;***
+Climbs the smooth white wall left of *Knuckle Knocker*.
+Start up *Knuckle Knocker* but pull over the short roof and move up a short rib.
+Make a long reach to gain the white wall and climb this on undercuts and sharp edges.

 **34. Knuckle Knocker E3 5c *★★***
 A classic crossing the lower crux overhang for the superb jamming crack/corner above.